c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-python-flask.rst

 7. Copy Python Flask compose file
 ---------------------------------

-Python Flask comes with its own Docker container and can be added to the Devilbox stack via the ``docker-compose.override.yml`` file.
+Python Flask comes with its own Docker container and can be added to the DreamDevBox stack via the ``docker-compose.override.yml`` file.
 A fully functional template already exists in the ``compose/`` directory.
 All you will have to do is copy it over.